How to Budget Like a Single Super Mom

 There are two main numbers you need to make a single mom budget: total income and total expenses.

 As you plan your budget, begin with adding up your monthly income.
-The easiest way to do that, whether you're working a regular 9 to 5 gig or checking multiple jobs, is to check your pay stubs.
+The easiest way to do that, whether you're working a regular nine-to-five gig or checking multiple jobs, is to check your pay stubs.
 If you're earning the same amount weekly or biweekly, you can use this income as your baseline.

 Next, add in any income you earn from a side hustle or part-time work.
 This may be more irregular, depending on how you often you're doing part-time or side work.